 From undertaking roles ranging from water quality, soil science, pollution prevention and control and agricultural strategy to fund management, Emma brings to PLANED a wealth of experience of working with others to protect natural resources and secure more sustainable ways of living.
 Emma particularly enjoys working with people to deliver practical results.

 joined PLANED in February 1999, and is our Office Manager.

 Having worked in the sales and hospitality sector and as an instructor at Pembrokeshire College prior to joining PLANED, Liz brings considerable experience in areas such as business administration, project management, training, event management and facilitation.

 Liz has also been actively involved in supporting other work by the organisation including The Community Well-being and Resilience project, The Community Buildings Network and The Community Forum Network.

 Liz is a key driver in promoting all aspects of community engagement, particularly working with Community Halls; developing skills and training following on from the work of the Community and Skills Hub (CASH project) and Saturday Club, providing carpentry and cookery classes for year 10 pupils.

-joined PLANED in January 2018 as our Networks Officer.
+joined PLANED in January 2018 as our LEADER Networks Officer.